-I believe this is the first time quantum hardware has been used to train a DBM, although there have been some theoretical investigations.
+I believe this is the first time quantum hardware has been used to train a DBM, although there have been some

 Embedding into hardware